 The USACE is not authorized to treat aquatic plants around private docks.
-Docks may receive the benefits from herbicide dispersal from aquatic plant treatments in adjacent areas; however, permits are available to shoreline permit holders for herbicide treatments on USACE lands and waters using a certified aquatic pesticide applicator.
-Permits for mechanical weed removal will be available pending approval of the updated Grass Carp EA.
-Permits are available through the Aquatic Plant Manager at brent.e.mortimen@usace.army.mil.
+Docks may receive the benefits from herbicide dispersal from aquatic plant treatments in adjacent areas.
+However, permits are available to shoreline permit holders for mechanical removal and herbicide treatments on USACE lands and waters using a certified aquatic pesticide applicator.
+Permit applications are available through the Aquatic Plant Manager at brent.e.mortimer@usace.army.mil.